 - Kriya Yoga is a method of yoga that focuses on 20 centers in the body, decarbonating the blood and recharging it with oxygen – which serves as a rejuvenation for the brain and spinal centers. ¹

 - In the Yoga Sutras, Patanjali writes: “Kriya Yoga consists of body discipline, mental control, and meditating on Aum” (p.277).

 ¹Paramahansa Yogananda (1946), Autobiography of a Yogi, Los Angeles, CA: Self-Realization Fellowship

 Life is full of illuminating beautiful surprises!!

 Love & Gratitude,

-Anna-Karin Bjorklund is a writer, and inspirational speaker, and the author of Dream Guidance: Interpret Your Dreams and Create the Life You Desire!
-She loves sharing her passion for dreams, communication, and soul growth with audiences near and far, and has made expert appearances on Fox & Friends, and the Steve Harvey TV Show on NBC, and been interviewed by Money Magazine, Daily Worth, Marie Claire UK and other media outlets.
+Anna-Karin Bjorklund is a writer and dream expert based in Newport Beach, California.
+An intrepid world traveler, she has lived in five countries and loves exploring different cultures and connecting with people.
+Her latest book: a memoir based on a spiritual journey to India and the philosophical remnants of stepping into her power and finding the path of self-love, comes out in November, 2017.
+She is also the author of Dream Guidance: Interpret Your Dreams and Create the Life You Desire!
+Anna-Karin loves sharing her passion for dreams and personal growth with audiences near and far, and has made media expert appearances on Fox & Friends, and the Steve Harvey TV Show on NBC, and been interviewed by Women’s Running Magazine, Money Magazine, Daily Worth, Marie Claire UK and other media outlets.